louisguitton/guitton.co-hugo/content/posts/spacy-stanza-russian-swedish.md

 So if you want to expand beyond the 12 supported languages, you're pretty much left with what I describe below.

+### A note on Spacy vs Stanza

+In a [Hacker News post](https://news.ycombinator.com/item?id=22683184) from March 25, spaCy's author himself writes :

+> Our models are quite a bit behind state-of-the-art atm because we're still optimized for CPU.

+He then explains the design choices spaCy made in more details before concluding:

+> The bottom-line anyone should care about is, "Am I likely to see a difference in accuracy between Stanza and spaCy on my problem".
+At the moment I think the answer is "yes".
+(Although spaCy's default models are still cheaper to run on large datasets).
+>
+> We're a bit behind the current research atm, and the improvements from that research are definitely real.
+We're looking forward to releasing new models, but in the meantime you can also use the Stanza models with very little change to your spaCy code, to see if they help on your problem.

 ## Spacy to find lemma or entities in Russian

 Let's try to parse a Russian document.
 I head over to Wikipedia and look for the [Arshavin page](https://ru.wikipedia.org/wiki/%D0%90%D1%80%D1%88%D0%B0%D0%B2%D0%B8%D0%BD,_%D0%90%D0%BD%D0%B4%D1%80%D0%B5%D0%B9_%D0%A1%D0%B5%D1%80%D0%B3%D0%B5%D0%B5%D0%B2%D0%B8%D1%87).